Halloween: Unveiling Ancient Origins

 Year Origin Description

-Samhain Celtic Paganism Samhain, pronounced “sow-in,” was a Celtic festival that marked the end of the harvest season and the of the darker half of the year.
+Samhain Celtic Paganism Samhain, pronounced “sow-in,” was a Celtic festival that marked the end of the harvest season and the beginning of the darker half of the year.
 It was believed that on this night, the boundary between the living and the dead was blurred, allowing spirits to roam the earth.

 All Saints’ Day Christianity All Saints’ Day, also known as All Hallows’ Day, originated in the 7th century and was celebrated to honor all saints and martyrs.
 It was established by Pope Boniface IV and later moved to November 1st by Pope Gregory III, aligning it with the Celtic festival of Samhain.